The Love of Writing and Painting

 It seems as if almost every generation has to start again from the beginning.

 The Wall is still standing, but are we still divided over what should unify us?
-Is this the message the artist is trying to convey through her work?
+Is this the message the artist, Chana Helen, is trying to convey through her work?

 I went to talk with her at her home in Be’er Sheva, where she currently lives with her husband.
 I returned thrilled and excited from our meeting.

-The artist is a unique figure whose first stop after Aliyah was Nachla’ot in Jerusalem, where she lived in a single room with a door and a window.
+The artist is a unique figure whose first stop after Aliyah was Nachla’ot in Jerusalem.
+Here Chana lived in a single room with a door and a window.
 The sunlight hardly entered her room, so she sought it in the nearby Gan Sacher park, where she would spend most of her day sitting on a bench and observing the people who create the city’s unique atmosphere.

-Included are pigeons in flight and a quiet Jerusalem breeze.
+Pigeons are in flight and there is a quiet Jerusalem breeze.
 All is perfection, beauty.
 Another routine day in the life of the Western Wall.

 I am reluctant to give a critique on, or to write about, the “artistic” side of the painting.
-I will, however, fulfil my mandate to pen what my eyes see on the canvas, as well as what can be observed through the small window the artist has opened for me.
-There are things that cannot be seen unless one pays meticulous attention to the details which appear in the painting, details which at first glance may seem obscure.
+I will, however, fulfil my mandate to pen what my eyes see on the canvas.
+Also, what can be observed through the small window the artist has opened for me.
+There are things that are difficult to see unless one pays meticulous attention to the details which appear in the painting.
+The details which, at first glance, may seem obscure.

-I find a clear and unequivocal position of the artist regarding the place of women in the world of men, and in her own world.
+I find a clear and unequivocal position of the artist regarding the place of women.
+That is, in the world of men, and in her own world.
 As an orthodox religious woman, she sees a kind of feminism in a place where one does not expect its origin at all.
-She expresses her position without defiance and without challenge, but by way of kindness, tolerance and commandments in the language of her paintbrush.
+She expresses her position without defiance and without challenge.
+Rather, She expresses it by way of kindness, tolerance and commandments in the language of her paintbrush.

-It is clearly visible that the men are directly in front of The Wall and behind them are the women; the women who often must do several things at once while the men do but one thing at a time.
-Here the men preoccupy themselves entirely with their devotion, though the women at the same time look after the children, often with the help of their daughters.
+It is clearly visible that the men are directly in front of The Wall.
+Behind them are the women; the women who often must do several things at once while the men do but one thing at a time.
+Here the men preoccupy themselves entirely with their devotion.
+However, the women at the same time need to look after the children.
+Althoufg, this is often with the help of their daughters.

 Let me comment on another detail worthy of prominence.
-As it is known, in the religious stream, separation between women and men occurs quite naturally.
+In the religious stream, separation between women and men occurs quite naturally.
 Therefore, in this painting the separation takes place without any physical partitions.

 As to the breeze, the light and calm breeze, we must be forewarned that it can, in a moment, turn into a storm, if we fail to expel from us the evil, the hatred, the division and the disputes.